allegheny-college-cmpsc-100-fall-2023/3D-Canvas/README.md

 This assignment is an opportunity to get your first checkmark for <b>variables</b>.
 You also have the opportunity to get an independent reserach checkmark in this assignment.

 To get that point for variables, use at least three variables in the assignment, and deploy each one at each twice.
-Use code comments to document your variable assignments and deployments.
+Use code comments to document your variable assignments and deployments — at least one comment for each assignment and each deplooyment.
 You can look at (this demo)[https://trinket.io/library/trinkets/b21ce9cf3f] for an example of how you might do this.

 For now, err on the side of over-documenting your code rather than explaining too little.
 I recommend having a comment for each line of code that explains what it is doing!
-Professionals tend to be a bit more spare in their comments, but in earlier staging additional commenting helps us to absorb what we are learning.
+This is required for your variables assignments and deployments to get a check, but I recommend doing it for other code as well.
+Professionals tend to be a bit more spare in their comments, but right now additional commenting helps us to absorb what we are learning.

-In order to receive a variable checkmark, you must document each line of code where variables are assigned and deployed.

-In order to get an Independent Rsearch checkmark, you should use VPython and/or Python code we haven't covered in class (see [Coding References](https://github.com/allegheny-college-cmpsc-100-fall-2023/course-materials#coding-references) on the syllabus).
-You should mark the section of code that you've independently researched with the comment label #INDEPENDENT RESEARCH, and you should explain what the code is doing in the documents.
+To get an Independent Rsearch checkmark, you should use VPython and/or Python code we haven't covered in class (see [Coding References](https://github.com/allegheny-college-cmpsc-100-fall-2023/course-materials#coding-references) on the syllabus).
+You should mark the section of code that you've independently researched with the comment label #INDEPENDENT RESEARCH, and you should explain what each line of the newly-learned code is doing in the comments.
+You should also include a link the the source code you're referencing, and an acknowledgment if you've borrowed any codeblocks more than two lines long (even if you've modified them -- mark your modifications in the comments).
 You need to get two checkmarks for independent resarch throughout the duration of the semester in order to receive credit, so it's up to you whether you feel ready to do that work now, or if you want to save it for a later assignment.

 More instructions will be added for our second week on this assignment, in addition to more autograding parameters.